home-assistant/home-assistant.io/source/_integrations/universal.markdown

   type: string
 {% endconfiguration %}

-The Universal Media Player will primarily imitate one of its `children`.
-The Universal Media Player will control the first child on the list that is active (not idle/off).
-The Universal Media Player will also inherit its state from the first active child if a `state_template` is not provided.
+The universal media player will primarily imitate one of its `children`.
+The universal media player will control the first child on the list that is active (not idle/off).
+The universal media player will also inherit its state from the first active child if a `state_template` is not provided.
 Entities in the `children:` list must be media players, but the state template can contain any {% term entity %}.

 Using `active_child_template` will allow you to specify an active {% term entity %} if the default behavior is unsuitable for your task.
 The template must return the `entity_id` of the child that will be selected as active or `None` to return the default behavior.